 Committees

 UCFS committees are of vital importance to the work of the organization.
 Each committee helps UCFS advance its mission of building the confidence, competence, and camaraderie for all urban forestry and municipal arboriculture professionals.
 Members are invited to serve on committees.
-If you have interest in serving on any of these committees, reach out to us on the contact page.
+If you have interest in serving on any of these committees, please fill out the Committee Interest Form.

 Young and Emerging Professionals